sranegar/sranegar/README.md

-# Oh hey!
+# Web Developer | Designer

-I'm a full stack web developer with a knowledgabe background in web design.
+I'm Stephanie Ranegar - I'm a full stack web developer with a knowledgabe background in web design.

 <br/>
 -  I'm a Solutions Developer Intern at Irving Materials Inc.